John B. Chapin

-John B. Chapin (John Basset Chapin) M.D.
-(1829-1918) was an American physician and mental hospital administrator.
+John Basset Chapin M.D.
+(4 December 1829 – 17 January 1918) was an American physician and mental hospital administrator.
 He was an advocate for the removal of mentally ill patients from the almshouses in New York State to a hospital setting and helped to pass a state law that provided hospital care for the patients.

 Childhood & education

 John B. Chapin was born 4 December 1829 in New York City, son of William Chapin and Elizabeth Bassett.
 Chapin’s father was interested in the care of the blind, and he moved the family from New York to Pennsylvania, and then to Columbus, Ohio, where his father became director of the Institution for the Blind.
 In 1849, Chapin entered the Western Reserve College (Ohio).
 After a year, he transferred to Williams College (Massachusetts) and received the A.B. degree in 1850.

 Chapin began his medical career under Dr. John Swett, an attending physician at New York Hospital.
 (Chapin’s maternal great grandfather had been a hospital governor and a charter member).
 In 1852, Chapin was a member of the medical staff and attended lectures at Jefferson Medical College in Philadelphia.
 In 1853, he received his medical degree.
 He was named house physician at a New York Hospital in 1854.